 Inducted on September 26, 2018

-In September, 1972, Villien went to work as a city planner for the East Baton Rouge City-Parish Planning Commission in Baton Rouge until his retirement in 2001.
+In September, 1972, Doug went to work as a City Planner for the East Baton Rouge City-Parish Planning Commission in Baton Rouge until his retirement in 2001.
 During his semi-retirement years, he has been a private land planning consultant, an author and volunteer for the LSU Rural Life Museum at Baton Rouge and Boy Scouts of America.

-Villien has maintained an interest in genealogy and local history since early childhood.
+Doug has maintained an interest in genealogy and local history since early childhood.
 His father, Dr. Paul O. Villien, Sr. of Abbeville kept meticulous ancestry records of family and facts of local history especially that of Maurice, Louisiana.
-The Village of Maurice was founded by Jean-Maurice Villien, Villien’s great-grandfather.
+The Village of Maurice was founded by Jean-Maurice Villien, Doug’s great-grandfather.